 WATERBURY, Conn.
-(WTNH) — One man has been arrested and two others are wanted by Waterbury Police in connection to a homicide shooting over the weekend.
+(WTNH) — One man has been charged with attempted murder and two others are wanted by Waterbury Police in connection to a homicide shooting that happened in July.

 At approximately 1:47 a.m. on Saturday, July 17, officers responded to East Main Street at Wall Street on a weapons and shots fired complaint.

 Upon arrival, officers located a 27-year-old male – later identified as Trevor Figueroa of Waterbury – lying face-down in the roadway suffering from a life-threatening gunshot wound to the face.
 Police tell News 8 Figueroa was transported to a local hospital and was initially listed in critical condition.

 Shortly after, police were alerted of another man suffering from a gunshot wound to the leg and foot area from the same incident and have confirmed his injuries are non-life-threatening.

 Evidence of shots fired was recovered from the scene.

 Police say Figueroa died Thursday of his injuries.

 Detectives are now investigating the incident as a homicide.